xkaDachi/Algorithms/BubbleSort.md

 	    while (i < n - 1 && swapNeeded) {
 	        swapNeeded = false;
+		//i will decrement the size n at each i++
-	        for (int j = 1; j < n - i; j++) {
+		//j will start from beginning to end at each iteration for (int j = 1; j < n - i; j++) {
-	            if (arr[j - 1] > arr[j]) {
+		    //bigger number before smaller number, we swap if (arr[j - 1] > arr[j]) {
+		    	//swap
 	                int temp = arr[j - 1];
 	                arr[j - 1] = arr[j];
 	                arr[j] = temp;